 Toshio (Ichiro Yuki), the son of a sensonarikin (a person of affluence who earned their fortune during wartime), is to marry Teruko (Hiroko Kawasaki) of the wealthy Yanagida family, their forthcoming matrimony having been arranged by their kin and not by affection for one another.
 Toshio leads a reckless and frivolous life, his spare time eaten up by booze, parties, and games.
 That is, until he happens to visit Café Showa and meets one of its waitresses, a pretty orphan named Chiyoko (Shizue Tatsuta).
 Smitten, he becomes inspired to take up a job in his father’s business and start leading a responsible life.
 A happy ending’s achieved when the Yanagida family agrees to adopt Chiyoko.
 She and Toshio are then permitted to marry, and Teruko weds her true love (Shin’ichiro Izawa).

-Released on the same day as A Record of Shameless Newlyweds, this melodrama had also been shelved for some time, though it’s not clear whether Naruse started working on it before or after Hard Times.
+Released on the same day as A Record of Shameless Newlyweds, this melodrama had similarly been withheld from release for some time, though it’s not clear whether Naruse started working on it before or after Hard Times.
 The picture opened to mixed and negative reviews.

 Now, Do Not Get Excited!